 Scandalous, with book and lyrics by Kathie Lee Gifford and music by David Pomeranz and David Friedman, begins performances at Broadway's Neil Simon Theatre (250 W. 52nd St.) Oct.
 13 prior to a Nov.
 15 opening.

 Hearn earned his two Tony Awards for playing Max von Mayerling in the American premiere and Broadway production of Sunset Boulevard and Albin in La Cage aux Folles.

+He won an Emmy Award for his portrayal of the title role in Sweeney Todd: The Demon Barber of Fleet Street, a taped TV presentation of the show on national tour, with Angela Lansbury.
 His Broadway credits include Tony-nominated turns in Putting It Together, A Doll's Life and Watch on the Rhine, plus The Diary of Anne Frank with Natalie Portman; Meet Me in St. Louis; I Remember Mama with Liv Ullman; Ah, Wilderness! with Colleen Dewhurst and Jason Robards; An Almost Perfect Person with Dewhurst; The Changing Room and A Time for Singing.

 Additional casting for Scandalous will be announced soon.

 Carmello reprises the charismatic role that she played last fall in a Seattle tryout.
 The 20th-century evangelical superstar Aimee Semple McPherson was the American religious leader who staged provocative illustrated sermons, fed the hungry and famously vanished.